brollup/brollup/README.md

 ![Brollup](https://i.ibb.co/tc7S2JL/brollup-github.png)
-Brollup is a Bitcoin layer two to enable bridgeless smart contract execution natively on Bitcoin.
+Brollup is a Bitcoin layer two designed to enable bridgeless smart contract execution natively on Bitcoin.
 Providing a fully trustless execution environment with unilateral exit, Brollup ensures users retain complete control over their funds.
 By combining virtual UTXOs with a symmetric state channel architecture and leveraging Bitcoin DA, Brollup integrates Bitcoin payments directly into a virtual machine with global-state.
 > [!NOTE]
 > Brollup is currently in the early development phase.